 What’s happening?

-PCT is changing its bus routes!
+PCT is changing has changed its bus routes!
 These changes primarily impact the expansion route.
-We are also making minor changes to the main route.
+We also made minor changes to the main route.

 Explore the new routes